 This one is really interesting if you’re fascinated by Serial Killers, like me.
 According to Bristol Live, this pub, built in 1606, is haunted by a fair few spirits; some being pirates like Blackbeard.
 The news listing also claims that if you were to dismantle the front door, you shouldn’t be surprised if you come across human skin.
 Freaky, right?
 I love it! (don’t judge me).

-There hasn’t been any documented hauntings online.
+There haven’t been any documented hauntings online.
 But, I mean, there were 60 people murdered here, so there’s bound to be something, right?

 Okay, I might be cheating a bit with this one but I had to put it in here.
 When I was 17 I visited the pub on a canal boat trip with my family, it’s been bugging me what this place was called and I’ve finally found it on Google Maps!
 I can’t find much on the history of the place, or that it is haunted.